duncangrubbs/portfolio/README.md

 # react-io

-## duncangrubbs.github.io but re-built with React.js
+> My personal website, but re-built with React.js

+### Overview
+Yes, React.js is overkill for a static, personal website.
+However, I am using this site as a demostration of my knowledge in web development fundementals and best practices, expressed in the use of the following tools.

 ### Tools Used:
 - Built With [React](https://reactjs.org/)